guescio/ESP8266/README.md

-# ESP8266 #
+# ESP8266/ESP32 #

-A collection of sketches for the ESP8266.
+A collection of sketches for ESP8266 and ESP32.